 See Trip Ideas

-Celebrate and share the culture, customs and languages of all of Canada’s indigenous peoples on National Aboriginal Day (and the day of summer solstice, the longest day of the year).
-Join in the festivities at Saint Marie among the Hurons, follow the Moccasin Walk Trail at Crawford Lake Conservation Area or catch the performances during the Summer Solstice Aboriginal Arts Festival in Ottawa.
-Six Nations Tourism is host to a variety of cultural and arts and crafts events and festivals throughout the year.
-Take in original and provocative aboriginal film and art at the annual imagineNATIVE festival.
+Join in the festivities at Saint Marie among the Hurons, follow the Moccasin Walk Trail at Crawford Lake Conservation Area or catch a performance during the Summer Solstice Indigenous Festival in Ottawa.
+Six Nations Tourism is host to a variety of cultural and arts and crafts events and festivals.
+Take in provocative film and art at the annual imagineNATIVE festival.
+Ontario is proud to host the 2017 North American Indigenous Games this July in Toronto.

-Pow wows are social and spiritual gatherings to celebrate the customs and honour the leaders of indigenous peoples, usually involving food, music, dance and ceremony.
+Pow wows are social and spiritual gatherings to celebrate the customs and honour the leaders of indigenous peoples through food, music, dance and ceremony.
 Attending a pow wow is not only a great privilege, but also an opportunity to gain insight into sacred legends and surviving traditions.
+Get the annual Great Lakes Pow wow Guide.

 Enjoy Inuit and Iroquois sculptures and paintings, and West Coast masks and wood art at Gallery Indigena in Stratford.
 Marvel at the work of legendary Anishinaabe artists, Norval Morrisseau and Roy Thomas, at the Red Lake Regional Heritage Centre.
 Explore the Indigenous Art Collection at the National Gallery of Canada in Ottawa.

-Get hands-on with speciality, interactive food and craft making workshops with Great Spirit Circle Trail on Manitoulin Island.
-Taste traditional foods such as bannock, frybread, Indian tacos and blueberry dumplings at Tea-n-Bannock in Toronto.
-Don’t forget to try the speciality Labrador tea from St. James Bay.
+Get hands-on with interactive food and craft making workshops with Great Spirit Circle Trail on Manitoulin Island.
+Taste bannock, frybread and blueberry dumplings at Tea-n-Bannock in Toronto.
+Pow Wow Cafe in Kensington Market will treat you to Ojibway tacos, or try Anishaabe fare at NishDish restaurant.